Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Methodology

-To test the performance of our classifier (Classifier I) we prepare 10,000 testing samples comprising of 50\% noise and 50\% signals (with 50\% aligned and 50\% precessing) samples.
-Each testing sample is 1 sec long time series whitened by its noise PSD.
-The classifier has been tested on simulated as well as the real noise.
-For both kinds of noise, the classifier at the first stage classifies signals from noise with more that 99\% accuracy.
+As the first case study, we have a CNN model trained to classify between noisy signals and pure noise.
+To test the performance of this CNN classifier, we prepare $10^{4}$ testing samples comprising of $50\%$ noise and $50\%$ noisy signal samples (divided equally into aligned and processing signals).
+Each testing sample is a one-second time series whitened by the noise $\PSD$, simulated as well as real.
+The classifier classifies signals from noise with more than $99\%$ accuracy for both kinds of noise.

+As a pre-requisite of this task, we have first explored the binary classification between pure noise and noisy precessing signals, and the CNN model successfully predicts precessing signals with more than $99\%$ accuracy.